Shared space

 Shared space is an urban design approach that minimises the segregation between modes of road user.
 This is done by removing features such as curbs, road surface markings, traffic signs, and traffic lights.
 Hans Monderman and others have suggested that, by creating a greater sense of uncertainty and making it unclear who has priority, drivers will reduce their speed, in turn reducing the dominance of vehicles, reducing road casualty rates, and improving safety for other road users.

 Shared space design can take many different forms depending on the level of demarcation and segregation between different transportation modes.
-Variations of shared space are often used in urban settings, especially those that have been made nearly car-free (autoluwe), and as part of living streets within residential areas.
+Variations of shared space are often used in urban settings, especially those that have been made nearly car-free, and as part of living streets within residential areas.
 As a separate concept, "shared space" normally applies to semi-open spaces on busier roads, and here it is controversial.

 Shared space is often opposed by organisations representing the interests of blind, partially sighted, and deaf people, who usually express a preference for the clear separation of pedestrian and vehicular traffic.

 History

 The origin of the term is generally linked with the work of Dutch traffic engineer Hans Monderman, who pioneered the method in the Dutch province of Friesland.
 Prior to the adoption of the term, street design projects carried out in Chambéry, France, by Michel Deronzier from the 1980s used the term "pedestrian priority".
 The term was used by Tim Pharoah to describe informal street layouts with no traffic demarcation (for example "Traffic Calming Guidelines", Devon County Council, 1991).

 The term has been widely applied, especially by Ben Hamilton-Baillie, since the preparation of a European co-operation project in 2003.
 The European Shared Space project (part of the Interreg IIIB-North Sea programme) developed new policies and methods for the design of public spaces with streets between 2004 and 2008 under the leadership of Hans Monderman until his death in 2008.

-In 2014, a review of the evolution of the shared space concepts was offered in Transport Reviews: A Transnational Transdisciplinary Journal.

 The Chartered Institution of Highways and Transportation has identified three broad types of street design approach that have been called shared space but which have a number of important differences.
 They suggest that the term "shared space" should be replaced by three new labels: pedestrian prioritised streets, informal streets and enhanced streets.